14 to 19

 - NEW!
 Bear Wood Walk &Talk: Guided tour of the new exhibit, woodland management

-- Brilliant Biodiversity (available April to July): Practical field sampling, quadrats and transects
+- Brilliant Biodiversity (Terms 4, 5 & 6 only): Practical field sampling, quadrats and transects

 - To Zoo or not to Zoo?
 Ethics and roles of Zoos, in situ and ex situ conservation